Measuring Learning in Dollars

 Determine the Inputs

 1. Main Investment Budget John is very good at budgeting costs (he is a Fortune 500 PM after all) and believes that the doorbell could be produced at scale with a $20M investment.
 This includes all the normal development and marketing costs such as headcount, capex, promotion, etc..
 It is, in effect, the budget request he would have made under a traditional NPV approach.
+For an option, this is known as the Strike.

 Creating the Model

-The math for an Option is more complicated than NPV (a version of this won the Nobel Prize for economics after all) but here is the gist: the model simulates every possible combination of things going well, things going poorly, or things staying the same.
+The math for an Option is more complicated than NPV (a version of this pricing model won the Nobel Prize for economics after all) but here is the gist: the model simulates every possible combination of things going well, things going poorly, or things staying the same.
 Then, it sums the discounted expected value of each of those individual paths to that point.
 The net result is a tree representing every potential value of the option at every point in time.
-Future posts will go into the math in more detail, but know that this same method is trusted to price billions of dollars worth of options worldwide, every day.
+Future posts will go into the math in more detail, but for now simply know that this same method is trusted to price billions of dollars worth of options worldwide, every day.

 Once applied, the inputs produce a pricing tree that looks like this (in millions of dollars):